 If you want to become a better author, learning how to end a book well is crucial.
 After the final page, the reader shouldn’t feel how Dorothy Parker did when she (allegedly) wrote in a review, ‘This is not a book to be tossed aside lightly.
 It should be thrown with great force’.
 Here are 8 tips to write better story endings:

-8. Think about types of story endings that would suit your book best
+- Think about story ending types that would suit your book

 Let’s examine each of these points in more detail: